railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 	In contract negotiation, invoicing conditions are often neglected by the client.
 	So it can often be straightforward to apply this method of invoicing.

-Contracts limited to a quantity
+Contracts Limited to a Quantity
 -------------------------------

 .. index::